 Netflix’s Sir Ending, Explained

-Rohena Gera’s 2018 Hindi-language film, ‘Sir – Is Love Enough?’, is a beautiful and poignant tale of love that transcends social backgrounds and class divide.
+Rohena Gera’s 2018 Hindi-language film, ‘Sir – Is Love Enough?’, is a beautiful and poignant tale of love that transcends social backgrounds and class divides.
 Companionship, profound emotional intimacy, and friendship can be found even in the most unexpected of places.
-But if it evolves into romantic love, are those feelings enough to bridge the gap that years of conditioning, societal norms, education, and upbringing have carved between two people who stand on the opposite ends of the social spectrum?
+But if it evolves into romantic love, are those feelings enough to bridge the gap that years of conditioning, societal norms, education, and upbringing have carved between two people who stand on opposite ends of the social spectrum?

 Gera’s slow-burning, impactful, and painfully sweet romance film poses that same question and leaves the audience with an ending that’s open to interpretation, depending on what you personally think about those very societal norms the characters challenge.
 If you’re looking for a clearer understanding of the ending of ‘Sir,’ you’ve come to the right place.
 First, let’s take you through a quick plot synopsis and then dive right in to discuss the deeply moving ending.
 SPOILERS AHEAD.